Executive branch of the government of Puerto Rico: Departments

-There are currently fifteen executive departments; all of them equivalent to that of ministries in parliamentary systems.
+There are currently 16 executive departments; all of them equivalent to that of ministries in parliamentary systems.
 Each executive department is responsible of a specific sector of public administration and provides a related public service to the citizens of Puerto Rico.
 All departments are capable of generating revenue through the issuance of fines, or through the collection of license fees and taxes.
 These revenues are then allocated to the government's primary operating fund: the Puerto Rico General Fund.
-The current departments are:
+The current departments (and their names in Spanish) are: